Introduction Java Spring Interview Questions And Answers

 - It is very easy for unit testing.

 Part 2 – Java Spring Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions.

 Q6.
 Name some of the important Spring Modules?

-Below is the list some of important Spring Framework modules are:
+Below is the list of some of the important Spring Framework modules are:

 - Spring Context – This module used for the dependency injection process.

 - Spring AOP – This module helpful for aspect-oriented programming.

 - Spring DAO – Spring DAO module used for database operations by using DAO pattern

 - Spring JDBC – Spring JDBC used for JDBC connection and DataSource support.